SudarshanPoudel/agenticrag/docs/04_retrievers.md

 ```

-**NOTE**
+!!! note "Note"
-*While creating custom retrievers be extra careful, have clear name, description as well as clear arguments in .retrieve() method.
-Only take necessary arguments and avoid use of \*args and \*\*kwargs, if possible values like top_k which can be set by default should be set in constructor instead of .retrieve()*
+    While creating custom retrievers be extra careful, have clear name, description as well as clear arguments in .retrieve() method.
+Only take necessary arguments and avoid use of \*args and \*\*kwargs, if possible values like top_k which can be set by default should be set in constructor instead of .retrieve()